discordeno/discordeno/examples/bigbot/README.md

 After setting the aforementioned values, run `docker compose build` to build/rebuild the bot

 Finally, run `docker compose up -d` to start

+> [!NOTE]
+> Docker will start the REST proxy, Gateway and Bot, however you won't see any command in Discord.
+> You will need to manually run the `bot/register-commands.js` file.
+>
+> You can do this locally, but you will need to change some environment variables like the `REST_HOST` to point to something accessible from your machine

 Your bot should be running now.